 Duration: 6 hours (approx.)

-Combine the best of Osaka on this half day tour.
-With your expert and friendly guide, explore Osaka Castle - Osaka's best known sight and very popular in ...
+Combine the best of Osaka on this half-day walking tour in the afternoon.
+With your expert and friendly guide, explore Osaka Castle — the city’s best-known ...
 Read more

 Duration: 4 hours (approx.)